janroeBlueShores/Personal-Development/Grokking Algorithms by Aditya Bhargava Summary.md

 # Chapter II
 ## Selection Sort

-- Your computer’s memory is like a giant set of drawers.
+- Your computer’s memory is like a giant set of drawers
-- When you want to store multiple elements, use an array or a list.
+- When you want to store multiple elements, use an array or a list
-- With an array, all your elements are stored right next to each other.
-- With a list, elements are strewn all over, and one element stores the address of the next one.
 - Arrays allow fast reads.
 - Linked lists allow fast inserts and deletes.
+- With an array, all your elements are stored right next to each other
+  - The elements in an array are numbered and starts from 0
+  - Almost every programming language you use will number array elements starting at 0
+- With a list, elements are strewn all over, and one element stores the address of the next one.
 - All elements in the array should be the same type (all ints, all doubles, and so on).
+- Selection sort is a neat algorithm, but it’s not very fast (On^2).
+Quicksort is a faster sorting algorithm that only takes O(n log n) time.
 ---

 # Chapter III